videntity/json-data-tools/README.md

 * `sftp-ndjson2mongo`   - Download files from SFTP, then import NDJSON and CSV and import them into MongoDB.
 * `split_large_files`   - Split a large CSV, NDJSON or other file into N many lines per file.
 * `fhirbundle2mongo`    - Load a FHIR Bundle into a Mongo Database.
 Each FHIR Resource will be its own collection.
-* `fhirbundledownsize`  - Split a large FHIR bundle into smaller bvundles with N entries per object/file.
+* `fhirbundledownsize`  - Split a large FHIR Bundles into smaller Bundles with N entries per object/file.

 Installation
 ------------